QingyangKong/knowledge-dump/Difference between method and function.md

 scala> test_2(1)
 res0: Int = 2
 ```
+It works.
 Unlike method, fucntion `f`, as an object, can be assgined and is able to return value when arguments provided.

 ###2.
 Functions can be passed to a method or function while method not.
 Define a function `m` and method `f` to do the same logics.